peter-kehl/axum_csv_to_json/README.md

 # Usage and Scope
 Start with `cargo run`.

-Submit a request with either `curl -H "Content-Type: text/json" --data @tests/assets/addresses.csv 127.0.0.1:8080/addresses` or `wget --post-file=tests/assets/addresses.csv http://127.0.0.1:8080/addresses`.
+Submit a request with either `curl -H "Content-Type: text/json" --data-binary @tests/assets/addresses.csv 127.0.0.1:8080/addresses` or `wget --post-file=tests/assets/addresses.csv http://127.0.0.1:8080/addresses`.
+(Use `--data-binary` instead of `--data`, otherwise newlines are stripped - and those are a part of CSV format.)

 Only very simple CSV is accepted - case sensitive header, no special handling of quotes, no escaping.